Gallery of Trailblazers

 went from growing up in a Peruvian town with no electricity to becoming the first Latin American to command three successful NASA missions.

-Learn more about Dr. Aracely Quispe
+Learn more about Quispe

 Elissa Washuta (B.A.
 '07)